-Project Design
+Design

 The personal storage buildings provide a modern industrial design and material palette.
 The simple building form responds to the angled property line along U.S. 101 and the interior layout of storage units.
-The design proposes strong vertical and horizontal orange trim bands around the building providing some articulation of otherwise flat wall areas and delineation of corner window treatments.
+The design proposes strong vertical and horizontal orange trim bands around the building, providing some articulation of otherwise flat wall areas and delineation of corner window treatments.
 Other building materials include clear and spandrel glass, a mixture of concrete/cementitious materials, stucco, and metal panels.
-On nonhighway-facing sides, projecting wall areas and windows are used to try to break up long building facades.
+On the sides that do not face the highway, projecting wall areas and windows are used to try to break up long building facades.